universal-ctags/citre/README.md

 3. Pick a tags file name.
 It'll be saved inside `/path/to/project/`.
 Pick one you like.

 4. Pick a root dir to run ctags.
+This is the working directory when running Ctags.
 Let's pick the project root.

 5. You are taken to a command editing buffer, and a help message is shown in the buffer.
 Read it.